-Successful completion of Integrated Science and Algebra.
+Successful completion of Integrated Science and Algebra I with a grade of C.

 Chemistry is designed to introduce the college career student to the physical and chemical properties of matter.
 This course requires good Algebra 1 skills to interpret laboratory work and to perform stoichiometric and gas law calculations.
 Students will be introduced to laboratory techniques and safety, unique to the chemistry lab.
 They will become familiar with elements and compounds, their properties and how they react with each other.